circleci/circleci-docs/jekyll/_ccie/overview.md

 description: "High-level overview of the CircleCI Enterprise Installation process."
 ---

-This article provides a platform-independant overview of CircleCI Enterprise.
+This article provides a platform-independent overview of CircleCI Enterprise.
 CircleCI Enterprise matches the experience of <https://circleci.com> but runs behind your organization's firewall, allowing your code, builds, and production hosts to be inaccessible outside of your network.

 We are constantly working on making the installation process as smooth as possible and expanding the administrative tooling.
 We appreciate your feedback on ways to make CircleCI Enterprise easier and more valuable for you and your team, so please contact us at <enterprise-support@circleci.com> with any suggestions.